utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 Right now, all we have to be concerned about is the 'Untracked files' section.
 Notice that `bio.txt` is listed down there -- it may even be color coded as red.
-This is because Git does not track everything in a folder willy-nilly, and will instead wait to be told that `bio.txt` is something we'd like to track.
+This is because Git does not track everything in a folder willy-nilly, and will instead wait to be told that `bio.txt` is something the user would like to track.

 We can tell Git exactly that by using `git add`: